-David Jacoby, President of Boston Strategies International, is a renowned energy industry economist, M&A adviser, and trade policy expert.
+David Jacoby, President of Boston Strategies International, is an energy industry economist, M&A adviser, and trade policy expert.
 He has been improving corporate strategy and performance for over 30 years, especially in the oil, gas, and power industries.

-He wrote Trump, Trade and the End of Globalization (ABC-CLIO/Praeger, 2018), From Bogota to Beijing: Development and Life After Globalization (Lexington Press, 2017); The High Cost of Low Prices: A Roadmap to Sustainable Prosperity (Business Expert Press, 2017), Optimal Supply Chain Management in Oil, Gas, and Power Generation (PennWell, 2012), and The Economist Guide to Supply Chain Management (The Economist, 2009).
+He wrote Guide to Supply Chain Management (The Economist 2009); Optimal Supply Chain Management in Oil, Gas, and Power Generation (PennWell 2012); The High Cost of Low Prices (Business Expert Press, 2018); Trump, Trade and The End of Globalization (Praeger, 2018); and From Bogota to Beijing: Development and Life After Globalization (Lexington Press, 2018).
 In addition, he has contributed 250 speeches, articles and webcasts to publications such as Oil and Gas Journal, Supply Chain Management Review, Energy Tribune, and Supply Chain Quarterly.